djstillme/valheim-mod-manager/README.md

    https://thunderstore.io/c/valheim/p/Smoothbrain/CreatureLevelAndLootControl/
    https://thunderstore.io/c/valheim/p/Advize/PlantEverything/
    ```
+> [!IMPORTANT]
-_Note: Mod Dependencies will be automatically identified and installed, you do not need to add all the dependencies in mods.csv_
+> Mod Dependencies will be automatically identified and installed, you do not need to add all the dependencies in mods.csv.

 ### Removing Mods